Semi-supervised learning for continuous emotional intensity controllable speech synthesis with disentangled representations: Method

 As shown in Fig. \ref{fig:architecture}(a), we use FastSpeech2 \cite{3_ren2020fastspeech}, which consists of a variance adapter, phoneme-encoder, and decoder.
 The phoneme encoder receives a phoneme sequence as an input and outputs an embedding vector.
 After adding a positional encoding to the embedding vector, the encoder produces a hidden phoneme embedding $\mathcal{H}_{pho}$.

 Speaker and emotion Look-Up Tables (LUTs) are introduced to extend the existing variance adapter to a multi-speaker setting like Fig. \ref{fig:architecture}(b).
 The speaker LUT is assigned to each speaker and trained to suit the speaker.
 The emotion LUTs also are optimized according to the emotion labels.
-To optimize the hidden phoneme embedding $\mathcal{H}_{pho}$, the speaker and the emotion LUTs, loss functions for training each low-level element are described as follows.
+These speaker and emotion labels are obtained from the dataset, and the details of dataset are in Section 3.1.
+To optimize the phoneme embedding $\mathcal{H}_{pho}$, the speaker and the emotion LUTs, loss functions for training each low-level element are described as follows.

 Loss of duration $\mathcal{L}_d$ consists of mean-square error (MSE) of logarithm function such that

 where $d$ and $\hat{d}$ are a phoneme-level duration and its predicted value from a duration predictor, respectively.
 Similar to loss of duration $\mathcal{L}_d$, loss functions of pitch $\mathcal{L}_p$ and energy $\mathcal{L}_e$ are formulated as MSE, given by